 If you or a loved one has been injured in a swimming pool accident you may be entitled to compensation.
 Contact the experienced swimming pool accident attorneys at the Citywide Law Group to learn more.
 Our team of attorneys has more than 17 years of experience handling complicated personal injury claims.

 We understand that your family’s well-being is at stake and will fight to get you the money you deserve.
-Call our Los Angeles office today to set up a free consultation.
+Call us today to set up a free consultation.
 We will review your case, determine liability, and answer your questions.

 Swimming Pool Accident Injuries